Welcome to the Year 9 guide to Key Stage 4 Specialisms

 We have thought very carefully about our Key Stage 4 (Year 10-11) curriculum and how to offer you the best possible opportunities to build on your learning so far and to prepare for post-16 education and training and your future career.
 We review our courses and curriculum each year and all of the qualifications that we offer are recognised by colleges, universities and employers.

 It is important that you have a broad and balanced curriculum, so most of you will take 9 qualifications, and you will continue to study many of the subjects that you have in Year 7-9.
 You will take 5 GCSE courses in English, Maths and Science.
 We encourage you to specialise by choosing a Humanities subject and a Language to continue studying.
-French and German were the highest performing subjects in the school in 2022, and we want you to continue to build on your language learning so far.
+French, German & Mandarin are offered as Language specialisms.
+In addition, we offer a Languages hub option for you to continue to study a home language which has a GCSE qualification.
+The full list of these languages is detailed in the Specialisms booklet below.
 Being able to communicate in more than one language is important in a world that is so closely connected, and language learning supports your cognitive development.
 We do offer a small number of vocational courses for students who decide that a Language GCSE is not the right route for them.

 You can then choose 2 further subjects from the 22 courses that we offer – this is an opportunity to pursue your talents and interests.
 Do things that you enjoy.
-I strongly suggest that you take at least one practical or creative subject – Art, Design Technology, Drama, Design and Technology (Textiles and Product Design), Food and Nutrition, iMedia, Music, Music Technology, PE or Photography.
+I strongly suggest that you take at least one practical or creative subject – Art, Design Technology (Product Design or Textiles), Drama, Food and Nutrition, Creative iMedia, Music, Music Technology, PE or Photography.
 There are 3 subjects (Triple Science, Psychology and Computer Science) where it is important that you meet the entry requirement.
 If you want to take a new course that you haven’t studied at Key Stage 3 such as Business Studies, Health and Social Care, Music Technology, Photography or Psychology, make sure you really understand what the course is about.
+Students will be offered taster sessions in these subjects to support them in their decisions.

 Don’t worry if you aren’t too sure what you want to do after your GCSEs – we are going to make sure that you continue to study a range of subjects so that you don’t limit your options when you are 16.
 Don’t stop studying a subject at GCSE that you think you might want to take at A level.
 However, you will not be required to take a new or vocational subject at GCSE in order to study it later, as some schools may not offer these subjects.